first published : 28.11.2020

-Data: We have limited data for different variables available publicly and to test the theory, here we have used the variable ‘age-groups’ (Luxembourg resident population) and them plotted against the weekly number of positive cases (Mon-Sun).
-Since the ‘age-groups’ are made up of different ‘size’ (number of people in each age-group), we normalized the cases by per 1,000 of each age-group for comparison purposes.
+Data: Here we considered the weekly SARS-CoV-2 positive cases (Mon-Sun) across Luxembourg resident population since Jan 2021 and because the ‘age-groups’ are of different ‘size’ (number of people in each age-group), we normalized the cases by per 1,000 residents in each age-group for comparison purposes.

 If you are using a smartphone or a small-display, please rotate the device to ‘landscape view’ for better visualization